-Halloween is cancelled and we are all crying about it.
+It’s 2020 and Halloween has been canceled.
+We are all crying about it.

 Our favorite haunts and themed Halloween experiences are postponed to 2021, but maybe we don’t need to wait another year to have some spooky fun.
 At Diego Tattoo Gallery, our artists love conjuring up Halloween delights.